 - Docker Swarm - while Kubernetes is totes cool, it’s zomg overkill for home use.
 Even Swarm is a bit overkill, but it’s fairly minimal over what I was previously using (

-- Multi-architecture Images - because I just had to have both amd64 and arm64v8 machines in a single cluster.
+- Multi-architecture Images - because I just had to have both amd64 and arm64 machines in a single cluster.

 - Traefik - a http load balancer, obtains certificates (both external and internal) from Let’s Encrypt, managed via labels within the stack definition.

-- PiHole + Cloudflared - a dns-based adblocker + dns over https; all outgoing udp-based dns traffic is blocked at the USG.
+- Cloudflared - DNS over HTTPS; all outgoing udp-based dns traffic is blocked at the Unifi Security Gateway.

 - Wireguard - a secure connection into my home network.